prabhakarlab/Banksy_py/README.md

 1. Preprocess gene-cell matrix (as above). z-score by gene using `banksy.main.zscore` or `scanpy.pp.scale`.
 Functions provided in the `Scanpy` package handle most of these steps.
 Parameters and filtering criterion may vary by spatial technology and dataset source.

 2. **Constructing the spatial graph** which defines spatial neighbour relationships using `banksy.main.generate_spatial_weights_fixed_nbrs`.
 This outputs a sparse adjacency matrix defining the graph.
-Visualize these with `utils.plotting.plot_graph_weights`. <br> Some parameters that affect this step are:
+Visualize these with `banksy_utils.plotting.plot_graph_weights`. <br> Some parameters that affect this step are:

    - The spatial graph can be generated via the $k_{geom}$ parameter, which connects a cell to its $k_{geom}$ nearest neighbours.
 This spatial graph is the basis in which the neighbourhood matrix $M$ and the azimuthal gabor filter (AGF) matrix $G$ is constructed.